-The Five-Trip Pass can be purchased in advance and used to book tickets in advance or on the day at the venue box offices only for any NZIFF session that is not sold out.
+The Five-Trip Pass can be purchased in advance and used to book tickets on the day for any NZIFF session that is not sold out.
 Passes can be shared and used at both venues.
-They cannot be used online.
-No refunds will be given for lost passes or passes not fully redeemed during NZIFF.
+They cannot be used for online, phone or mail bookings.